Use Flowboard for repeatable motion

 Simple class-targeted `SplitText.create(...)` and `new SplitText(...)` calls can carry over into native interaction payloads.

-Bring HTML, CSS, and supported GSAP snippets into Flowboard while you work inside Webflow Designer.
+Bring HTML, CSS, and native-safe or fallback GSAP snippets into Flowboard while you work inside Webflow Designer.

-Flowboard resolves supported selectors and emits Webflow ix3 interactions for load, click, hover, and simple scroll motion.
+Flowboard resolves static selectors and emits Webflow ix3 interactions for native-safe load, click, hover, and simple scroll motion.

-Unsupported selectors, plugin features, or non-native styles stay surfaced as warnings instead of becoming broken hidden output.
+Unsupported selectors, plugins, callbacks, repeat/yoyo, and unsafe style behavior stay surfaced as warnings instead of becoming broken hidden output.

 The extension intentionally leaves unsupported GSAP behavior visible.
 That is safer than pretending every animation can be flattened into ix3.